Jean Sibelius: Activities and interests

-Nature

 Sibelius loved nature, and the Finnish landscape often served as material for his music.
 He once said of his Sixth Symphony, "[It] always reminds me of the scent of the first snow."
 The forests surrounding Ainola are often said to have inspired his composition of Tapiola.
 On the subject of Sibelius's ties to nature, his biographer, Tawaststjerna, wrote:

 Even by Nordic standards, Sibelius responded with exceptional intensity to the moods of nature and the changes in the seasons: he scanned the skies with his binoculars for the geese flying over the lake ice, listened to the screech of the cranes, and heard the cries of the curlew echo over the marshy grounds just below Ainola.
 He savoured the spring blossoms every bit as much as he did autumnal scents and colours.

-Reception
+Reception and influence

-Sibelius exerted considerable influence on symphonic composers and musical life, at least in English-speaking and Nordic countries.
+The composer and academic Elliott Schwartz wrote (1964), "It may be said with truth that Vaughan Williams, Sibelius and Prokofieff are the symphonists of this century".
+Indeed, Sibelius exerted considerable influence on symphonic composers and musical life.
+His impact is perhaps the greatest in English-speaking and Nordic countries.
 The Finnish symphonist Leevi Madetoja was a pupil of Sibelius (for more on their relationship, see Relationship with Sibelius).
 In Britain, Ralph Vaughan Williams and Arnold Bax both dedicated their fifth symphonies to Sibelius.
+Vaughan Williams said of him "You have lit a candle in the world of music that will never go out."
 Furthermore, Tapiola is prominently echoed in both Bax's Sixth Symphony and Ernest John Moeran's Symphony in G minor.
 The influence of Sibelius's compositional procedures is also strongly felt in the First Symphony of William Walton.
-When these and several other major British symphonic essays were being written in and around the 1930s, Sibelius's music was very much in vogue, with conductors like Thomas Beecham and John Barbirolli championing its cause both in the concert hall and on record.
+When these and several other major British symphonic essays were being written in and around the 1930s, Sibelius's music was very much in vogue, with conductors Thomas Beecham and John Barbirolli championing its cause both in the concert hall and on record.
 Walton's composer friend Constant Lambert even asserted that Sibelius was "the first great composer since Beethoven whose mind thinks naturally in terms of symphonic form".
-Earlier, Granville Bantock had championed Sibelius (the esteem was mutual: Sibelius dedicated his Third Symphony to the English composer, and in 1946 he became the first President of the Bantock Society).
+Earlier, Granville Bantock had championed Sibelius.
+The esteem was mutual: Sibelius dedicated his Third Symphony to the English composer, and in 1946 he became the first President of the Bantock Society.
 More recently, Sibelius was also one of the composers championed by Robert Simpson.
 Malcolm Arnold acknowledged his influence, and Arthur Butterworth also saw Sibelius's music as a source of inspiration in his work.

-New Zealand's most accomplished 20th century composer, Douglas Lilburn, wrote of the inspiration he derived from Sibelius's work, particularly for his earlier compositions.
+Third Symphony of Peter Maxwell Davies was heavily influenced by Sibelius and Thomas Adès even named his 2022 orchestral work Air – Homage to Sibelius.
+New Zealand's most accomplished 20th century composer, Douglas Lilburn, has written of the inspiration he derived from Sibelius's work, particularly from his earlier compositions.